Costochondritis: What You Need to Know

 Costochondritis is a mysterious condition that can cause chest pain, among other symptoms.

-If you experience sharp chest pain, it can be an alarming symptom in almost any circumstance.
-Most people’s thoughts initially go to a heart attack.
+If you experience sharp chest pain, most people’s thoughts initially go to a heart attack.
 However, once that is ruled out, other conditions can lead to chest pain.
 One of these is costochondritis, a condition characterized by inflammation, pain and swelling in the cartilage that attaches the ribs to the breastbone.

 It’s not a heart attack.

 Costochondritis often causes sharp pain and tenderness, especially when you breathe, cough, or press on the area where the ribs meet the breastbone.
 The pain may also radiate to the stomach or back.
 Robert Schwartz, M.D., chair of the Family Medicine and Community Health at the University of Miami Health System, says that the symptoms differ from a heart attack in several ways.
 However, it’s always best to err on the side of caution.

 “The pain is usually not as severe as an acute heart attack and often is not accompanied by the characteristic symptoms of a heart attack, such as pain in the jaw, pain in the left arm, and heartburn-like pain,” he says.